MOxUnit/MOcov/README.md

 Typical use cases for MOcov are:

--   locally run code with coverage for code in a unit test framework on GNU Octave or Matlab.
+-   Locally run code with coverage for code in a unit test framework on GNU Octave or Matlab.
 Use

     ```matlab
         mocov('-cover','path/with/code',...